 According to the sign, each one represents particular qualities of the Phoenix.
 They are: “beauty, prosperity, reaching up to the heavens, flying towards the sun, controlling of the wind, integrity, justice, courtesy, benevolence, honesty, intelligence, loftiness, purity, self-renewal, kindness, talent and becoming an emperor.”

 Also around the Phoenix Palace, I noticed a number of women wearing traditional Miao and Tujia dress.
 Apparently, there are occasionally ceremonies or performances held in front of the Phoenix.
-It’s not clear at which time or how often, they happen, however.
-It seemed as if the women were preparing for a dress rehearsal.
-As the lone tourist there (not to mention being a foreigner), they were pretty surprised to see me, but gave me a friendly greeting.
+It’s not clear at which time or how often they happen, but it seemed like the women were preparing for a dress rehearsal.
+As the lone tourist there, they were pretty surprised to see me, but gave me a friendly greeting.

 The main image in the Phoenix Palace is a 9.9-meter high copper statue.
 The sculpture was designed by Huang Yongyu, the mastermind behind the park itself.
-The Phoenix is standing on top of a tiger, while there are also horns coming out from either side of it.
-While the Phoenix is primary, the statue represents a composite of three different animals that were all important to the ancient inhabitants of this land.
+The Phoenix is standing on top of a tiger, while there are also antlers coming out from either side of it.
+The statue, therefore, represents a composite of three different animals that were all important to the ancient inhabitants of this land.

 What was the Chu Kingdom?